-Nothing herein shall prevent the School Leader or Educational Service Provider from imposing any remedy, including disciplinary sanction, while the appeal is pending.
+Nothing herein shall prevent the School Leader or Educational Service Provider from implementing appropriate remedies, however, excluding disciplinary sanction, while the appeal is pending.

 As to all appeals, the Title IX Coordinator will notify the other party in writing when an appeal is filed and implement appeal procedures equally for both parties.